RJMourits/HDSC-life-tables/README.md

 # HDSC-life-tables
-These files create yearly overviews of the number of enslaved individuals in the slave registers per December 31 by age from the slave registers for Suriname and Curaçao.
+These files create yearly overviews of the number of enslaved individuals in the slave registers by age from the slave registers for Suriname and Curaçao.
+Enslaved individuals are counted per 31 December, except for 1863, when they are counted at manumission at 1 July 1863.

 For each year the mutations by age are also listed, so that the qualitity of the data can be checked.
 These events are:
 - birth / registration